ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 ## Adding documents to the index

-Documents can be added without knowing the name of the current `logs` index, we simply write to `logs`:
+Documents can be added without knowing the name of the current `logs` index, we simply write to `logs`.

 ```sh
 curl -kX PUT -d’{document goes here}’ $ES/logs/_doc/mydocid